typsy-dev/documentation/ContentApi.md

 <base target="_blank">

 # API V2
-Typsy provides an API for basic operations on Users and Accounts.
+Typsy provides an API for operations to query Content.

 ## Actions
 The supported actions are: